• Oct 06, 2025

 • How do you identify money mules?

-Money mules can often be identified by unusual financial activity, such as receiving funds from unknown sources, transferring money to unfamiliar accounts, or frequently making deposits and withdrawals in large amounts.
+Money mules can often be identified by unusual financial activity, such as receiving funds from unknown sources, transferring money to unfamiliar accounts, or frequently making large deposits and withdrawals.

-• What is the red flag of a mule account?
+• What are the signs of a money mule?

-There are several red flags of a mule account, for example: when the customer is unemployed, retired, or a student; when the customer has recently started to receive funds with a dubious origin that they can’t explain, or the customer deposits cash via ATMs across multiple accounts using a single card or mobile number.
+There are several red flags of a mule account, for example, when the customer is unemployed, retired, or a student; when the customer has recently started to receive funds with a dubious origin that they can’t explain; or when the customer deposits cash via ATMs across multiple accounts using a single card or mobile number.

-• What is the punishment for a money mule?
+• What are the penalties for being a money mule?

 The punishment for a money mule can vary depending on the jurisdiction and the severity of the crime, but it typically includes potential fines, imprisonment, and a criminal record.